-On February 4, 2021, we announced that our board of directors approved a new share repurchase program, primarily to offset annual dilution from stock-based compensation plans.
-The share repurchase program authorizes the purchase of up to \$150 million of our Class A common stock at the Company's discretion through the end of fiscal year 2023.
-The repurchase program will be effected primarily through regular open-market purchases (which may include repurchase plans designed to comply with Rule 10b5-1).
+On February 4, 2021, we announced that our board of directors authorized a new share repurchase program (the "Share Repurchase Program"), primarily to offset annual dilution from stock-based compensation plans.
+The Share Repurchase Program authorizes the purchase of up to \$150.0 million of our Class A common stock at the Company's discretion through the end of fiscal year 2023.
+The Share Repurchase Program will be effected primarily through regular open-market purchases (which may include repurchase plans designed to comply with Rule 10b5-1).
 The amounts and timing of the repurchases will be subject to general market conditions and the prevailing price and trading volumes of our Class A common stock.
-The repurchase program does not require the Company to acquire a specific number of shares and may be suspended, amended or discontinued at any time.
+The Share Repurchase Program does not require the Company to acquire a specific number of shares and may be suspended, amended or discontinued at any time.
+The Company began purchasing shares pursuant to the Share Repurchase Program during the second quarter of 2021.
+During the year ended December 31, 2021, the Company acquired a total of 901,968 shares of Class A common stock, at an average price of \$83.90, for purchases totaling \$75.7 million.